siwook-choi/MyAtmMachine/README.md

 States of my ATM machine are as follow.
 ![AtmState](figures/AtmState.png)

+### Initializing
+ATM need initialization.
+Available Actions:
+* Initialize

 ### Idle
 Idle state with an empty card reader.
-Available Actions
+Available Actions:
 * Insert Card
 ### Reading Card
 ATM is currently reading and verifying inserted card.

 ### Reading Pin
 User have to enter PIN to proceed.
-Available Actions
+Available Actions:
 * Enter PIN
 * Cancel

 ### Selecting Account
 User have to select an account to proceed.
-Available Actions
+Available Actions:
 * Select Account
 * Cancel

 ### Choosing Transaction
 User can start the transaction.
-Available Actions
+Available Actions:
 * See Balance
 * Withdraw
 * Deposit